DanteSc03/Predicting-Flight-Delays/README.md

 The main components of this project are:

 1. **📓 Notebook File:**
-   - `Visualization.ipynb`: A Jupyter Notebook containing the code for data analysis and visualizations.
+   - `Visualization.ipynb`: A Jupyter Notebook containing the code for data analysis, visualizations, and machine learning models.

 2. **📊 Visualizations:**
    - Graphs and plots illustrating trends and patterns in airline delays.

+3. **🤖 Machine Learning:**
+   - Predictive models to identify potential delay causes and their impact.

-3. **🔍 Insights:**
+4. **🔍 Insights:**
-   - Key findings from the data analysis, such as common causes of delays and their frequency.
+   - Key findings from the data analysis and machine learning results, such as common causes of delays and their frequency.

 ## ⚙️ Prerequisites